MichaelWarneke/ngrx-firestore-examples/README.md

 There is a lib for the the database access functions and different lazy loaded libs for different connections to ngrx.

 Feel free to comment and pull your own approaches...

+# Setup

+--APP
+The App just acts as a container for the authentication and the different libs.
+It handles the login/logout and routes via the nav buttons to the different libs.

+--auth
+Auth is the lib handling the authentication.
+For my database a setup a fake user with a fake password.
+This is neccessary to to similate the problems occour when the observables are still hot but the user is not authenticated anymore.

+--db
+Db is the lib to handle all database connections.
+Pretty straight forward and nothing special to that for the moment.

+# first

+First lib handling the data with ngrx entity and the advantage of the firestore valueChanges() function.
+Basically, in the effects class I linked the valueChanges() with actions from the store.
+In this case any updates happen on the server side will reflect in the store automatically.
+When updating, deleting or adding new values it can be done directly on the database without using the store.
+This is the pessimistic approach.
+Only when the data changed in the database the store will get updated.
+It works even offline and the firestore modules will update the database when back online.
+Unfortunately, not when we reload the app before the device gets back online.